Marco Ruben: Club career

 On 13 July 2012, Ruben signed a five-year contract with Ukrainian club FC Dynamo Kyiv for a €14 million fee.
-He scored his first goal for his new team on 3 November, netting the first in a 2–0 home win over SC Tavriya Simferopol.
+He scored his first goal for his new team on 3 November, opening a 2–0 home win over SC Tavriya Simferopol.

 After a spell in the French Ligue 1 with Thonon Évian F.C. where he failed to meet expectations as that particular type of football did not suit his style, Ruben joined Liga MX side Tigres UANL on 18 June 2014 on a one-year loan from Dynamo.
 He made his competitive debut on 9 July, playing the whole of a 4–1 defeat to Monarcas Morelia in the Supercopa MX.

 Ruben returned to Rosario Central on 24 December 2014, initially on a temporary deal.
 He scored a career-best 21 goals in his first year (24 in all competitions) and was named team captain.

 On 11 January 2019, Ruben joined Brazil's Club Athletico Paranaense on a year-long loan.
 He retired on 7 May 2022 at the age of 35 after scoring for Rosario in the 3–1 win over Estudiantes de La Plata at Estadio Gigante de Arroyito, as the club's third all-time scorer with 105 goals.

 Ruben came out of retirement in November 2023, moving to Deportivo Maldonado of the Uruguayan Primera División.
 The following 26 May, he again returned to Rosario Central.
 On his return, he scored a 94th-minute equaliser in a 1–1 draw against Club Atlético Lanús.

-Ruben left the game for good on 14 December 2024, having helped the hosts defeat Club Atlético Belgrano 2–1.
+Ruben retired for a second time on 14 December 2024, having helped the hosts defeat Club Atlético Belgrano 2–1.
+In February 2026, however, he returned to Rosario again.